-A 12-volt outlet is installed in both the port and starboard deckwing inserts.
+A 12-volt outlet is installed in both the port and starboard deckwing inserts at the helm.
 These outlets provide easily accessible power supplies for accessories such as cell phones and spotlights.

 These outlets cannot be used with a cigarette lighter.